jRydell/johanR-sluteprojekt-react/README.md

 # 📚 Bookster: A Web Service for Book Enthusiasts

-This is the final project for the JS Frameworks F23 (VT24) course.
-The project is a web service targeting book enthusiasts, where users can search for books and retrieve information from Open Library.
+Bookster is a web service targeting book enthusiasts, where users can search for books and retrieve information from Open Library.
 Bookster allows users to keep track of read books, mark favorite books/authors and create book reviews.